buildbot/buildbot/master/docs/developer/results.rst

 .. py:class:: ResultComputingConfigMixin

-    This simple mixin is intended to help implement classes that will use :py:meth:`computeResultAndContinuation`.
+    This simple mixin is intended to help implement classes that will use :py:meth:`computeResultAndTermination`.
     The class has, as class attributes, the result computing configuration parameters with default values:

     ..py:attribute:: haltOnFailure